PM-Devs/IMS/README.md

 - **Internship Search and Application**: Advanced search engine for finding and applying for internships.
 - **Company Management**: Register companies and post internship opportunities.
 - **Application Tracking and Monitoring**: Track and monitor internship applications.
-- **Progress Reporting and Evaluation**: Submit progress reports and evaluations.
+- **Progress Reporting and Evaluation**: Submit daily logs, weekly endorsements, monthly summaries, and final reports.
 - **Staff Support and System Administration**: Tools for managing the system and supporting users.
-- **GPS and Route Navigation**: Navigation tools for staff to locate and travel to internship sites.
+- **GPS and Route Navigation**: Navigation tools for supervisors to locate and travel to internship sites.
 - **Attachy Assistant**: NLP-powered assistant to support users with queries and guidance.

 ## Technology Stack